xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 ### Easy Use Mode (Use the model as a black box):

-Download the model_predict_user.exe file is enough.
+Download the model_predict_user.exe file is enough (https://drive.google.com/file/d/1oBUyKI6Xdvz92S5b7SiyXNQMYvfJmYbj/view?usp=share_link).
 Open a Windows Powershell/Linux command window in the directory where you have the kinematics .mat file/kinemaitcs folder and the .exe file.
 Run the following command line:

 `
 ./model_predict_user.exe {filename_kinematics.mat/foldername_kinematics}